Without effective, strategic user onboarding, here’s what happens:

 To sum up, these best practices will help you track user onboarding more successfully:

 Create a multi-channel onboarding experience

 Tailor onboarding to individual users or user segments

 User onboarding is the glue that holds everything together.
-Without it, your promise and your offering all fall apart.
-Commit to intelligent, intuitive, and helpful user onboarding, and you’ll see the results for yourself.
+Without it, your promise and your offering can easily fall apart.
+Commit to intelligent, intuitive, and helpful user onboarding, and you’ll quickly see the results for yourself.